cloudflare/workers-sdk/README.md

 ## ⛅️ wrangler

 > This package is for wrangler v2.x, released first in May 2022.
-If you're looking for v1.x of the `@cloudflare/wrangler` package, visit https://www.npmjs.com/package/@cloudflare/wrangler / https://github.com/cloudflare/wrangler.
+If you're looking for v1.x of the `@cloudflare/wrangler` package, visit https://www.npmjs.com/package/@cloudflare/wrangler / https://github.com/cloudflare/wrangler.  v1 vs v2 comparison is at [our docs site](https://developers.cloudflare.com/workers/wrangler/compare-v1-v2/)

 `wrangler` is a command line tool for building [Cloudflare Workers](https://workers.cloudflare.com/).